baude/docker-utils/README.md

 `./docker-wrapper.py <output_from_runningtojson.json>`

 ### docker-dash.py
 A terminal dashboard to stop, delete and enter running containers.
+Accepts comma- or space-speparated lists for all commands.

 ```./docker-dash.py
 $ sudo ./docker-dash.py